pdcawley/bofh.org.uk/content/post/bakehouse-diary-1.md

     finessed to fit into my Miele oven , they clash with the rails but fit in happily once the bake stone is in place.
 I've just checked, and I think Aga runners take a US half-sheet.
 It's a minefield I tell you.

-[^3]: For very specific values of 'new'.
-They've not manufactured this
-      particular model for 30 years, but the design doesn't really date.
-A modern deck oven will have substantially fancier control circuitry probably using thermocouples and a microcontroller to do PID style control, which is more efficient and controlled than the stone aged thermostatic control in this beast.
-There's nothing to stop me picking up a dedicated PID controller or two (that can do 3 phase) and retrofitting them though.
-I know one chap who's used a Raspberry Pi to add PID control to one of his baking ovens (not a deck oven though - single phase is so much less scary)